HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### x. config.plist

-The following `config.plist` has been optimized to boot every Intel-based macOS releases to this date without extra Quirks and patches.
+The following `config.plist` has been optimized to boot all Intel-based macOS releases without extra Quirks and patches.
 The settings provided are specific to the HP ProDesk 400 G1 and may not be applicable to your computer.

-Please refer to [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and [OpenCore Reference Manual](https://dortania.github.io/docs/latest/Configuration.html) to adjust your `config.plist` to your system.
+Please refer to [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and [OpenCore Reference Manual](https://dortania.github.io/docs/latest/Configuration.html) to adapt your `config.plist` to your system.

-In this section I am going to explain every setting used in `config.plist` to give you an overview about this hackintosh.
+In this section I will explain each parameter used in `config.plist` to give you an overview of this hackintosh.

 <details>
 <summary><strong>ACPI</strong></summary>